Simulating the quantum switch with quantum circuits is computationally hard: Results

-Moreover, even for a restricted simulation---i.e., for fixed input systems and discarded output target system---the action on the quantum switch on qubit general channels, when $(k_A,k_B) \in \{(1,1),(2,1),(2,2),(3,1)\}$, can be simulated with at most a probability $p$ that is strictly less than one, with upper bounds given in Table~\ref{tb::probs}. \end{theorem}
+Moreover, even for a restricted simulation---i.e., for fixed input systems and discarded output target system---the action on the quantum switch on general qubit channels, when $(k_A,k_B) \in \{(1,1),(2,1),(2,2),(3,1)\}$, can be simulated with at most a probability $p<1$, with upper bounds given in Table~\ref{tb::probs}. \end{theorem}

 We prove this theorem using a method that we develop for computer-assisted proofs that transforms the numerically imperfect solution of an SDP into a rigorous upper-bound for the probability of success that can be expressed in terms of rational numbers.
-The method is presented in Sec.~\ref{sec::methods} with further details provided in App.~\ref{app::Cholesky}.
+The method is presented in Sec.~\ref{sec::methods} with further details provided in App.~\ref{app::compassist}.

-In the case of QC-CC simulations, due to limitations in computational power, we were not able to develop computer-assisted proofs of upper bounds for the probability of success.
-However, by numerically evaluating the SDPs for a QC-CC simulation in the cases of $(k_A,k_B) \in \{(1,1),(2,1)\}$, we observe that the maximum probability for a QC-CC simulation in the restricted qubit case is never higher than the maximum over quantum combs of all possible orders.
-In Sec.~\ref{subsec::robustness}, we show results related to QC-CCs in the approximate simulation scenario for these same values of $(k_A,k_B)$.

-Still in the restricted simulation scenario, we found three different particular cases where a deterministic simulation \textit{is possible} for qubit channels, but nevertheless impossible in more general scenario.
-In following we discuss these three cases, with more details being provided in App.~\ref{app::go}.
+Still in the restricted simulation scenario, we found three different particular cases where a deterministic simulation {is possible} for qubit channels, but nevertheless impossible in the more general scenario.
+In the following we discuss these three cases, with more details being provided in App.~\ref{app::gorestricted}.